Fififavor/SE-Assignment-5/README.md

 1. Installation of VS Code:
    - Describe the steps to download and install Visual Studio Code on Windows 11 operating system.
 Include any prerequisites that might be needed.

+Before initiating download, ensure Windows 11 is instaled from a credible source.
+Open a preferred web browser and type 'visual studio code download'.
+Then, locate the downloaded VSCodeSetup file in your downloads folder or a preferred location and double-click the installer file to start the installation process.
+A User Account Control prompt may appear, asking if you want to allow the app to make changes to your device.
+Click "Yes" to proceed.
+The Visual Studio Code Setup wizard will open.
+Click "Next" to continue.
+Read and accept the License Agreement by checking the box and clicking "Next".
+Choose the destination folder where you want to install VS Code.
+The default location is usually fine.
+Click "Next".
+Choose the additional tasks you would like the installer to perform.
+These may include: Add "Open with Code" action to Windows Explorer file context menu.
+Then, add "Open with Code" action to Windows Explorer directory context menu
+Register Code as an editor for supported file types then add PATH as this is important.
+Check the options you prefer and click "Next".
+Click "Install" to begin the installation.
+Afterwards, Complete the installation process and set up the vs code.
+To finish, install the nescessary extensions and set the vs code according to your linking.

 2. First-time Setup:
    - After installing VS Code, what initial configurations and settings should be adjusted for an optimal coding environment?
 Mention any important settings or extensions.